apollographql/router/.changesets/fix_fix_typename.md

 The router now correctly handles the `__typename` field used on operation root types, even when the subgraph's root type has a name that differs from the supergraph's root type.

-For example, in query like this:
+For example, given a query like this:

 ```graphql
 {
   ...RootFragment